collective-soundworks/soundworks/README.md

 In addition to the players, a scenario can include other kinds of clients such as:
 - A laptop that provides an interface to control some parameters of the performance in real time.
 We would refer to this type of client as `conductor`.
 These clients would connect to the server through the URL `http://my.server.address:port/conductor`.
-- A computer that controls the sound and/or light effects in the room in sync with the players' performance, such as lasers, a global visualization or ambient sounds on external loudspeakers.
+- A computer that controls the sound and/or light effects in the room in sync with the players’ performance, such as lasers, a global visualization or ambient sounds on external loudspeakers.
 We would refer to this type of client as `env`, standing for “environment”.
 These clients would connect to the server through the URL `http://my.server.address:port/env`.

 We refer to the URL extensions corresponding to the different kinds of clients as `namespaces`.
 The `'/player'` namespace is the default namespace of the application, and is accessed through the root URL (*e.g* `http://my.server.address:port/`).
 All other types of clients access the server through a URL that concatenates the root URL of the application and the namespace of the client type (*e.g* `http://my.server.address:port/conductor` for a `conductor` client who belongs to the namespace `'/conductor'`, or ``http://my.server.address:port/env` for an `env` client who belongs to the namespace `'/env'`).